Tiggax/zakljucna_naloga/src/sec/3metode.typ

 The application was built in the Rust programing language and built using community packages seen in @deps.
-@UI was implemented using the `egui` library, while the solutions to @ODE were computed using a modified version of `ode_solvers` package.
+@ODE were computed using a modified version of `ode_solvers` package.
 The package changed the provided `y` values of each iteration to become mutable, meaning the values of any current step could be modified.
 This was made so that the @PID controller values could reflect the current output of each step.
 Dependencies `serde`, `serde_json` and `csv` were used for data serialization.